Kair12345/GroupProject/README.md

 ![Code](https://github.com/Kair12345/GroupProject/blob/gh-pages/Images/KaiCodeContribution.png?raw=true)

 ## Noah:
 Noah's responsibilities for this project will be broader by having him help out with many parts of the project with a focus on organization.
-While every memeber will contribute to github, Noah will play a larger part in creating a more comprehensive group github page that better represents our project and its progress.

-Here is a example of how Noah organizes our github page to make it much better:
+Here is a example of how Noah helps our github page to make it much better:
 ## Noah's Organization
 ![Code](https://github.com/Kair12345/GroupProject/blob/gh-pages/Images/NoahOrganization.png?raw=true)